miekg/pgo/cmd/pgod/pgod.8.md

 The options are:

 **-c, --config string**
-:  config file to read, when not given this default to `/etc/pgo.toml`
+:  config file to read, when not given this defaults to `/etc/pgo.toml`

 **-d, --dir string**
 :  directory where to check out the git repositories, this must be a directory that is not wiped